Particular/docs.particular.net/nservicebus/pipeline/unit-of-work.md

 ### Registering custom unit of work

-After implementing a `IManageUnitsOfWork`, it needs to be registered:
+After implementing an `IManageUnitsOfWork`, it needs to be registered:

 snippet: InstancePerUnitOfWorkRegistration